Today Is Your Day: Writing and recording

 As part of Why Not? with Shania Twain, she arranged a session with music producer David Foster, hoping to collaborate on "Today Is Your Day".
 Although she felt skeptical, Twain visited vocal coach Eric Vetro to prepare for her session with Foster.
-Twain and Vetro executed vocal exercises to loosen up the tension and tightness in her vocal chords.
+Twain and Vetro executed vocal exercises to loosen up the tension and tightness in her vocal cords.
 "The goal is to free up, to let go.
 She has to take all of that tension and tightness that she's been feeling for so long, and transform it to free herself from it.
 And to start singing from her heart again, the way she did when she was a little girl, when she started," Vetro stated.
 He also opined that Twain was ready to return to her music career.
 Twain learned beneficial vocal techniques and appreciated Vetro's understanding of her psyche.

 Nevertheless, Twain remained frightened that Foster would dislike the song or her voice.
 To qualm her fears, Twain approached the session as if she were introducing "Today Is Your Day" as a songwriter, rather than a singer.
 Twain and Foster recorded the demo of "Today Is Your Day" at Foster's home studio in Los Angeles, California.
 They created the musical arrangement as the session progressed.
 Background vocals were provided by Twain and her sister, Carrie Ann Twain, using a handheld microphone.
 Foster then suggested for Twain to record lead vocals in his home's vocal booth.
 After agreeing, Twain nervously approached the recording session.
 Once immersed in the process, she began to enjoy it.
 The singer considered her session with Foster a "landmark moment in [her] journey" through Why Not? with Shania Twain and described it as second nature, as if she never put her musical career to a halt.
 Twain later recorded the studio version of "Today Is Your Day" and co-produced it alongside Foster and Nathan Chapman.
 The song made Twain feel comfortable recording music again, thus she began to work on her forthcoming fifth studio album, Now (2017).